-Another component needed in the calculation of the MRF is the average number of miles traveled per gallon of fuel used in transporting milk.
-Data regularly maintained by the United States Department of Transportation on combination truck fuel economy indicates the average miles per gallon for a combination truck in 2002 was 5.2 miles per gallon and in 2003 was 5.1 miles per gallon.
-The record also reveals testimony that the dairy industry typically estimates fuel economy at between 5.0-6.0 miles per gallon.
-Therefore, because 5.5 miles per gallon is the median point and to promote efficiencies, the record finds that a 5.5mile per gallon fuel consumption rate is reasonable and should be used to compute the MRF.
+Combination truck fuel economy data, regularly maintained by the United States Department of Transportation, indicates that the average miles per gallon for a combination truck was 5.2 in 2002; and 5.1 in 2003.
+The record also consists of testimony revealing that the dairy industry typically estimates fuel economy at between 5.0-6.0 miles per gallon.
+Therefore, given that 5.5 miles per gallon is the median point, and the goal of this decision is to promote efficiencies, the record finds that a 5.5-mile per gallon fuel consumption rate is reasonable and should be used to compute the MRF.

-The record also supports using 48,000 pounds as a reasonable reference load size for determining the MRF.
-Data reveal that a 5,600 gallon tanker truck at its fullest capacity can carry 48,160 pounds of milk.
-Therefore, using 48,000 pounds as the reference load size component is appropriate for calculating the MRF.
+The record also supports the use of 48,000 pounds as a reasonable reference load size for determining the MRF.
+Data reveal that a 5,600 gallon tanker truck at maximum capacity can carry 48,160 pounds of milk.
+Therefore, 48,000 pounds is appropriate for use as the reference load size component in calculating the MRF.

 Proposal 3 would calculate the MRF by averaging the four most recent weeks of weekly retail on-highway diesel prices for both the Lower Atlantic and Gulf Coast, as reported by the EIA.
-Record evidence supports announcing the monthly MRF at the same time as Advanced Class Prices on or before the 23rd of the current month.
+Record evidence supports announcing the monthly MRF at the same time as Advanced Class Prices, on or before the 23rd of the month.
 This way, handlers will know in advance the rate at which transportation credits will be paid.

-Table 1 shows an example of the calculation of the MRF to be used in the transportation credit provisions:
+Table 1 shows an example of the calculation of the MRF to be used in the transportation credit provisions: BILLING CODE 3510-22-P